tonymamo/getpackup/src/pages/blog/2021-02-12-ultimate-car-camping-checklist.md

 ---
 templateKey: blog-post
-title: Ultimate Car Camping Checklist
+title: The Ultimate Car Camping Checklist
 date: 2021-02-12T21:40:15.546Z
 description: Our expert packing lists will get you out the door faster with peace of mind.
 Try our interactive adventure packing app today and never forget a thing.
 featuredpost: true
-featuredimage: /img/tentyukon_taylorburk.jpg
+featuredimage: /img/robson-hatsukami-morgan-17qv-gmycz0-unsplash.jpg
 tags:
   - packing-list
   - checklist